paobrien/Phylosymbiosis-in-coral-reef-invertebrates/README.md

 # Phylosymbiosis-in-coral-reef-invertebrates
-Code used for the analysis associated with the publication: O'Brien et al. 2020.
+Code used for the analysis associated with the manuscript: O'Brien et al. (in review).
 ISME.
-Comparing phylosymbiosis across diverse coral reef invertebrates.
+Diverse coral reef invertebrates exhibit patterns of phylosymbiosis.